 Before we dive into practical tips, let’s discuss why consuming negative social media content is detrimental.
 Negative content, whether violent, sexual, explicit or simply disheartening, can have significant effects.
 It can:

-• Disrupt Sleep: Disturbing images and stories can cause nightmares and insomnia.
+- Disrupt Sleep: Disturbing images and stories can cause nightmares, insomnia, and headaches.

 Related Guide: How to Reduce Anxiety with the Help of Positive Affirmations